DanialMcIntyre/ChatGPT-Study/README.md

 ## Installation

-In the project directory, install the necessary libraries with with:
+In the project directory, install the necessary libraries with:

 ```ssh
 pip install -r requirements.txt